-Chronic Traumatic Encephalopathy Season Starts Today
+Chronic Traumatic Encephalopathy Season (AKA Football Season) Starts Today

 We Don’t Know How Common CTE Is

-A highly-publicized study appearing in the Journal of the American Medical Association documented that 99% of donated brains from NFL players had pathology consistent with CTE.
-Less reported data from that study showed that 21% of the brains donated by high-school football players and 91% of those donated by college football players had evidence of the disease.
+A highly publicized study appearing in the Journal of the American Medical Association documented that 99 percent of donated brains from NFL players had pathology consistent with CTE.
+Less reported data from that study showed that 21 percent of the brains donated by high-school football players and 91 percent of those donated by college football players had evidence of the disease.
 At face value, these numbers are truly damning.
 It would be ethically untenable to allow football to continue if one out of every five high school kids who plays has clear evidence of brain damage.

 But a phenomenon known as selection bias is at play here.
 These brains were donated precisely because the individuals showed concerning symptoms before they died.
 They were selected from the true population of football players in a non-random way.
 Imagine if we tried to calculate how many cars had dirty oil filters by examining them at a Jiffy Lube – we’d vastly overestimate the true rate.

 But because diagnosis can only be made after death we are extremely limited in our sampling.
-The true prevalence of CTE in American Professional Football Players could be 0.4% on the low end, still concerning, but perhaps tolerable.
+The true prevalence of CTE in American Professional Football Players could be 0.4 percent on the low end, still concerning, but perhaps tolerable.
 But most researchers suspect the number to be much higher.

-We Don't Know if CTE is Truly Distinct from Other Degenerative Diseases
+We Don’t Know If CTE Is Truly Distinct From Other Degenerative Diseases

 Despite the publicity, reported cases of CTE are few and far between.
 Almost all the case series come from two labs run by expert pathologists.
 This has led some to suggest that perhaps CTE is not a true disease entity at all.
 Perhaps the football players were simply suffering from Alzheimer’s disease or another dementia, and these pathologists are reading too much into their history of playing sports.

 Anne McKee, a pathologist at Boston University, has collected the largest series of patients with CTE in the world.
-She is the lead author of that famous "99%" paper.
+She is the lead author of that famous “99 percent” paper.
 I asked her if her team had independent pathologists review her diagnoses.
 They had not, but she notes that a new consortium promises to do just that – have multiple, independent pathologists make diagnoses based on the same slides in order to determine the rate of agreement.
 A high rate of agreement will be compelling evidence that CTE is its own disease, distinct from the multitude of other neurodegenerative disorders.

-We Don’t Know if New Safety Procedures Help
+We Don’t Know If New Safety Procedures Help

 Football apologists are quick to point out that most of the individuals diagnosed with CTE played football in an “earlier era” where safety was not as big a concern.
 In modern football, players tackle differently, use different equipment, and are protected by new rules such as those that require a play to be ended if a player’s helmet comes off.
 But there is little evidence to suggest that any of these changes will make a difference.